Science Curriculum for the Adolescent Aged Twelve to Fifteen Years

 - Range of soil types

-- Access to internet, e.g. Google Earth, GIS
+- Access to internet, e.g. Google Earth, Geographic Information Systems (GIS)

 - Plants, fertilizers, potting mix, plant pots